jblespiau/pybind11_benchmarks/README.md

 ### Supported platforms

-Currently, only some Linux-based system is supported (mainly for `apt-get`, but MacOs should be easy to adapt.
+Currently, only some Linux-based system is supported (mainly for `apt-get`), but MacOs should be easy to adapt.

+The github actions latest ubuntu does not seem to install the latest clang and `libboost-python-dev` only install the shared library for Python 3.8, so we only test that within github actions.

 ### Dynamic linking